Executive Assistant

 About the Organisation

-View and/or download the position description.
+The ARAS website provides more information about the range of work ARAS undertakes.
+A position description for the role is available here.
 Applicants must clearly address the requirements of the person specification in their application.

 Specific Employment Requirements